InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 - Charts (e.g., for performance tasks)
 - Statistics (e.g., fewer errors per hour on New Relic due to one of your bug fixes)
 - etc.

+## Meeting: Daily scrum

+**Attendees**: ScrumMaster, ScrumTeam, and optionally ProductOwner.

+**Duration**: 10-45 minutes (2-7 minutes per person)

+In Scrum, on each day of a sprint, the team holds a daily scrum meeting called the "daily scrum.”
+Meetings are typically held at the same time each day.

+It is a short daily call where ScrumTeam should answer three questions:

+1. What have you done starting from last daily scrum until now?
+1. What are you going to do until next daily scrum?
+1. Is there anything blocking you?

 ## Links